I Want

 But now I have to interject a not-so-humble opinion.
 While learning how to clean up your skills relative to feeling and thinking clearly is a necessary first step, it is not sufficient.
 If we want to want well, we have to move way beyond simple cognitive restructuring and into the vast domain of what it means to be a human being.
 This is, of course, what existential, feminist therapy is all about.

 And now we’ve entered self-construct territory.
 In order to be coherent in wanting, we need to be existentially coherent in thinking.
 In order to be coherent in thinking we need just about all the skills described on this website.
 In other words, we cannot rely on one or two or three skills laid out for us in best-selling self-help books.
 We need to understand how our past brainwashed us, misled us and left us unprepared in many ways (Section I).
 We must review our skills relative to being a potent choosing individual in the here and now (Section II).
 Then our focus shifts to the future as we review our understanding of how to design a meaningful next experiment for ourselves (Section III).
 The articles in Section IV will support you as you learn how to navigate through a world where Fate lurks ready to derail you with its random acts of influence and unkindness.
 And, finally, Section V is where we learn how to maintain sufficient energy to fuel our day-to-day endeavors.
-All the information in the 55+ articles seems overwhelming, I know.
+All the information in the 60+ articles seems overwhelming, I know.
 What you achieve by that course of study, however, is an incredibly tidy mind that knows what it wants and why it wants what it wants.
 And wisdom results when you want to want what you want.

 So what do I do?: I would suggest taking yourself for a walk and spend the time thinking about how you think.
 Do you encourage yourself to think big thoughts?
 Are you vigilant in avoiding conformity when self-determination is better for you?
 Can you sidestep a natural tendency to engage in magical thinking to escape the rigors of daily life?
 You don’t have to instantly up your thinking game to Olympic proportions.
 But it would be good for you to get in the habit of thinking about thinking frequently enough that the answers to those three questions start to inch toward “Yes” as your brain restructures itself in response to your gentle nudging.
 Remember, how you think during the day trains the brain how to think at night as it is trying to make sense of this life you are living.

-Decade by decade
+Developmental facet: Decade by decade

 This next section of our wanting article is going to explore the idea that humans need to see their lives in terms of life span development when it comes to wanting well.
 In other words, not only do we need to get good at wanting if we are hoping to become most fully ourselves, we need to also get good at watching how our wants morph over time.
+But first, let's take a quick look at the process of creating well-formulated wants.
+It is covered in more detail here, but let me touch on it briefly now.

 Because wants are created by feelings that stabilize within us, the first step in learning to want is learning the basics about feelings.
-The job of the parents is to teach kids how to curate feelings.
+The job of parents is to teach kids how to curate feelings.
 This needs to include identifying what they are feeling as well as how to locate their feelings within the five dimensions of time.
 It would start with assisting them in placing their feelings in the present – “You seem to be feeling grumpy today.”
 Then adding the future – “You are too excited to sleep because tomorrow is your birthday.”
 And the past – “Of course you feel impatient waiting for your birthday because you remember how much fun it was last year.”
 When appropriate, you add death – “I understand that you’re scared of the dark.
 I was too when I was your age.”
 And energy – “You’re mad at your friend because he teased you.
 Friendships can be a lot of work, but they’re worth it.”

 Then parents need to do the same things with wants.
 Past – What do you know about yourself that can help you figure out what you want?
 What wants have stuck around?
 What happens when you don’t follow a want?
 When you do?
 Present – How tuned in to your wanting navigational system are you right now?
 In other words, are you paying attention to all the wants that are fighting within you for attention?
 Future – Are you dreaming big dreams?
 Are you ready to try something new?
 Death – I know it’s hard to not get what you want.
 You have to learn to tolerate when things don’t go your way.
 Energy – What do you want your relationship world to look like?
 This can and should be uniquely designed not socially proscribed.